Agency and Temp Workers

 You can still expect paid holiday, appropriate breaks and fair working hours.
 You are also entitled to the National Minimum Wage, and receive protection from discrimination.

-Unless the employer can make a reasonable argument otherwise, any amenities open to other employees in a similar line of work should also be available to yourself.
+Agency and Temp Workers – Unless the employer can make a reasonable argument otherwise, any amenities open to other employees in a similar line of work should also be available to you.

 Equal treatment after 12 weeks